JesseZhou-1/Causal-Mediation-Analysis-with-Multiple-Mediators/README.md

 ## Attribution and Provenance

-Parts of the auxiliary function code build on earlier causal mediation replication code associated with:
-* the repFiles repository for [Causal Mediation Analysis](https://www.cambridge.org/us/universitypress/subjects/social-science-research-methods/quantitative-methods/causal-mediation-analysis): https://github.com/causalMedAnalysis/repFiles/
+Parts of the auxiliary function code build on earlier causal mediation replication code associated with the `repFiles` repository for [Causal Mediation Analysis](https://www.cambridge.org/us/universitypress/subjects/social-science-research-methods/quantitative-methods/causal-mediation-analysis): <https://github.com/causalMedAnalysis/repFiles/>.

 The regression-imputation code in `Monte Carlo/auxiliary/pathimp.R` depends on the `paths` package.
 To reproduce the Monte Carlo results in this repository, users should install the modified fork used for this project: